lanimall/j2ee_messaging_apps/README.md

 Important Note:
 This project is open-sourced and provided AS-IS without any warrenty...and is not supported by SoftwareAG.
-For any issue, please submit an issue on github and the developper community
+For any issue, please submit an issue on github and the developper community will make every attempts to fix them asap.

 Content
 -------